lingechettyr/Tweet-Stock-Correlation/README.md

 ```

 ### Tweepy
-If using pip, enter in cmd prompt:
+If using pip, enter in terminal:
 ```bash
 pip install tweepy
 ```